 This is the leadership level of this job family where employees are assigned responsibility for planning, coordinating and directing activities involving the inspection and regulation of the real estate practices of licensed sales associates, brokers and real estate entities under the jurisdiction of the Oklahoma Real Estate Commission, to include inspecting proposed real estate schools, investigating applicants for real estate licenses and inspecting broker offices including audit of trust accounts, advertising policy and general operating procedures to ensure state and federal compliance.
 This includes responsibility for supervising and reviewing the work of other investigative staff and investigators who are responsible for conducting required inspections and investigations in an assigned area on a regular and consistent basis, in addition to managing a working caseload of real estate investigations.
 This includes responsibility for planning, organizing, reviewing, training and evaluating the work of an assigned professional level staff as well as performing related administrative functions.

 Knowledge, Skills and Abilities required at this level include those identified at Level II, plus knowledge of real estate office operations, procedures and methods; and of supervisory principles and practices.
 Ability is required to supervise, direct, and evaluate the work of others.

-Education and Experience requirements at this level consist of those identified at Level II, plus two years of real estate investigation or two years supervisory experience in real estate acquisition, commercial or residential property management or sales; or an equivalent combination of education and experience.
+Education and Experience requirements at this level consist of those identified at Level II, plus two years of real estate investigation; or an equivalent combination of education and experience.

 Applicants must be willing and able to fulfill statewide job-related travel normally associated with this position.
 In addition, a basic real estate principles course and certified investigative training must be completed as soon as eligible.